 These days, it’s also a valuable skill to get good at packing light.
 With the legacy airlines in a race to the bottom to compete with the bare-bones budget ones, the only safe bet airline where you can always check a bag is Southwest.
 Most of the cheap routes within Europe and Asia are on airlines where checked bags are extra and that’s true stateside as well–even with the likes of Delta when you see the dreaded “basic economy” pop up.

-Always check the bag prices though: on Allegiant it’s often only $5 or $10 more to check a bag than it is for what they charge for a carry-on.
+Always check the bag prices though: on Allegiant it’s often only a few bucks more to check a bag than it is for what they charge for a carry-on.
+On some routes even less!.
 You might as well make them carry it and you can pack more.
 Otherwise, learn to cram it all into a carry-on and go.

 This post was made possible by sponsorship from CheapoAir.com.
 As always, all opinions are my own and I only recommend products and services that can save you money and trim your travel budget.
 You can see my disclosure statement here.